Jeffrey S. Evans & Assoc.

 Catalogue Note: This sugar bowl represents a fairly naive yet extremely bold and expressive example of American Folk Art in glass by an unidentified New York State artisan.
 Two additional examples, undoubtedly produced by the same blower, feature nearly identical vase-like forms, threaded necks, bold handles, and knopped ball covers.
 The first was sold at the Anderson Galleries' 1934 dispersal of the William Mitchell Van Winkle collection, lot #133, where it reached $200; its current whereabouts is unknown.
 The second, from the Billups collection referenced above, now resides in the collection of the New Orleans Museum of Art, a gift of Mr. Billups in memory of his wife, Clarice Marston Billups.

-Consignor settlement is provided within 30 days of the end of the auction (i.e. within 30 days of the last day of a multiple-day auction), and mailed to the address on your consignment contract.
+Consignor settlement is provided 30 days after the auction and mailed to the address on your consignment contract.
 Settlement includes a guaranteed check and complete itemization of items sold.

 On rare occasions when we have not collected payment from the winning bidder in time for consignor settlement, your consignment check will not include payment for the unpaid items.
 Any such items will be identified in your settlement documentation.
 We may extend the payment period, not to exceed an additional 30 days, in order to make further attempts at collecting the monies owed.
 If our attempts are ultimately unsuccessful, you will have the option to have the merchandise returned to you or to resell the item(s) in the next appropriate auction, as determined by the auctioneer.

 Inscribed W. Miller, Strasburg, VA 1833 Stoneware 12" Jar - Sold $34,100, June 21, 2003, lot 1001.
 A record auction price for Shenandoah Valley stoneware.